 Traditional Innerspring Mattresses

 Most modern mattresses, including Saatva's innerspring mattresses, are designed to work with foundations rather than box springs.
-The coil gauges and configurations in modern innersprings assume solid, uniform support rather than the springy response of a box spring.

-Innerspring Mattresses for Platform Beds
+Platform Beds

 Platform beds have slatted frames that provide direct support for your mattress.
 If you have a platform bed, you may not need a separate foundation at all.
-However, you should check the spacing of your platform slats.
+However, check the spacing of your platform slats.
 Most mattress manufacturers recommend slat spacing of 3 inches or less to provide adequate support and prevent premature sagging.

 Our Top Picks

-Saatva Foundation
+Best Foundation: Saatva Foundation

-Price: $375
+Price: From $375

-The Saatva Foundation is what I recommend to anyone purchasing a mattress from Saatva or any other manufacturer that requires solid support.
+The Saatva Foundation is what we recommend to anyone purchasing a mattress from Saatva or any other manufacturer that requires solid support.
 This foundation is constructed from solid wood, not particle board, which means it will not sag or lose structural integrity over time.

-What sets the Saatva Foundation apart is its thoughtful design.
 The slatted construction allows for excellent airflow beneath your mattress, which helps with temperature regulation.
-This is particularly important for memory foam and other materials that tend to retain heat.
-The foundation also features a center support bar that prevents sagging in the middle, which is essential for larger mattress sizes.
+The foundation also features a center support bar that prevents sagging in the middle, essential for larger mattress sizes.
+At approximately 9 inches tall, it provides enough elevation for easy bed entry without creating an excessively tall sleeping surface.

-Saatva Adjustable Base Plus
+Best Adjustable Base: Saatva Adjustable Base Plus

-Price: Starting at $1,295
+Price: From $1,295

 The Saatva Adjustable Base Plus is the premium choice for anyone who wants to maximize their sleep comfort and potential health benefits.
-This is not the cheapest adjustable base on the market, but it is one of the best-built and most feature-rich options available.
+The zero-gravity positioning distributes your body weight evenly across the mattress surface, relieving pressure from every major joint.

 If you suffer from back pain, acid reflux, snoring, or circulation issues, the Adjustable Base Plus could genuinely improve your quality of life.
-Even if you have none of these conditions, the additional comfort options make this base worth considering for anyone who wants the absolute best sleep setup possible.

 Our Verdict

-After years of testing mattresses and bases, my recommendation is clear: skip the box spring entirely.
+Skip the box spring entirely.
 The technology is outdated, compatibility with modern mattresses is poor, and the cost savings do not justify the performance drawbacks.

-If your budget allows and you want to maximize comfort and potential health benefits, the Saatva Adjustable Base Plus at $1,295 or more is worth every penny.
-The zero-gravity positioning, massage features, and convenience additions like USB ports and under-bed lighting create a sleep experience that static bases simply cannot match.
-The 25-year warranty also provides excellent long-term protection for your investment.
+If your budget allows and you want to maximize comfort and potential health benefits, an adjustable base in the $500 to $2,000 range is worth considering.
+The zero-gravity positioning, massage features, and convenience additions create a sleep experience that static bases simply cannot match.

 Frequently Asked Questions